matthewmaclennan/R-enumerator-originator/README.md

 #A list of bonds broken will
 #A list of bond rankings for potential for being broken
 #A list of the type of bond which was broken
+#
+#
+#
+#
+#Using the "." will also work for structure display, at least in MarvinSketch
+#Loop through all appropriate places for "." to go.
+Removal of all "." would regenerate the original molecule.